Modlin railway station

 Modlin railway station is a railway station serving the town of Modlin, in the Masovian Voivodeship, Poland.
 The station opened in 1877 and is located on the Warsaw–Gdańsk railway.
-The train services are operated by PKP and Koleje Mazowieckie.
+The train services are operated by PKP and Masovian Railways.

 The station building features a ticket office and a Bed & Breakfast hotel.

 During Congress Poland (Russian occupation) era, the station was known as Nowogeorgiewsk.

 Modernisation

 The station was rebuilt between 2010 and 2011 as part of the modernisation of the Warsaw-Gdansk railway.

 Train services

 The station is served by the following services: